gfeiden/PHYS-3210/Week 04/README.md

     it has previously been; there are at most three possible locations for the walker to move.
-Once the walker reaches a location where it cannot step any further (i.e., it's surrounded by other monomers), the simulation ends and you've finished building your protein.
+Once the walker reaches a location where it cannot step any further (i.e., it's surrounded by other monomers), the simulation ends and you've finished building your protein. **Carefully devise a plan with a partner, or partners, and write pseudocode for executing this plan**.
  2. At the end of each step, randomly decide whether the monomer was a nonpolar or polar monomer, with a weighting such that nonpolar monomers are more likely than polar monomers.